codacy/docs/docs/faq/troubleshooting/we-no-longer-have-access-to-this-repository.md

 !!! info "This section applies only to GitLab and Bitbucket"

-Codacy uses SSH keys to clone your private repositories.
-Depending on the level of access that the user configuring the repository on Codacy has on the remote Git provider, an SSH key can be added either:<!--TODO PLUTO-772 Clarify that SSH keys applies only to GitLab and Bitbucket-->
+On GitLab and Bitbucket organizations, Codacy uses SSH keys to clone your private repositories.
+Depending on the level of access that the user configuring the repository on Codacy has on the remote Git provider, an SSH key can be added either:

 -   Directly to the repository itself, if the user has permissions to add SSH keys to the repository
 -   To the user account, if the user only has read or commit permissions on the repository